 However, their extensive study has not been carried out in different regions of India as it is diverse country in terms of climatic conditions.
-Some Geometrid moths have been reported from other parts of India .
+Some Geometrid moths have been reported from other parts of India (CITATION).
 Mathew and Rahamathulla (1995) listed 77 species from Silent Valley National Park, Kerala.
 Walia (2005) published a list of 184 species of the family Geometridae from Chandigarh and Himachal Pradesh, and out of these, 86 species are under subfamily Ennominae, 46 species under subfamily Sterrhinae, 38 species under subfamily Geometrinae, 13 species belonging to 11 genera of subfamily Larentiinae, and a single species under subfamily Desmobathrinae.
 Elenchezhian et al. (2014) reported 28 species from Maruthamalai hills, Thakur and Kumar (2015) studied the biodiversity of geometrid moths and reported 35 species belonging to 26 genera from the conifer forest of Himachal Pradesh.
 Sondhi et al. (2018) recorded 47 species from Shendurney and Ponmudi in Agastyamalai Biosphere Reserve, Kerala.
 Kumar et al. (2018), who conducted the study on biodiversity and recorded 27 genera and three subfamilies, Ennominae, Geometrinae, and Sterrhinae, found that the subfamily Ennominae was represented with the maximum species, followed by the subfamily Geometrinae and the subfamily Sterrhinae. geometrid moths in Himachal Pradesh, India.
 Iyer et al. (2021) reported 98 genera and 108 species from the Kalakad- Mundanthurai Tiger Reserve, Tamil Nadu, in India.
 Amin and Khan (2022) studied moth diversity and recorded 39 species across 29 genera, 17 tribes, and 4 subfamilies in the Kashmir Valley, India.